Bedford County Public Schools Health Sciences Academy

 - Increase opportunities to earn nurse aide, practical nursing, and emergency medical technician and other board-approved credentials that validate the attainment of marketable knowledge and skills that provide competitive advantage when entering the workforce or applying to postsecondary institutions;

 - Provide career-relevant work-based learning experiences for students through strong partnerships with businesses and health care providers in the form of clinical experiences, internships, and career exploration business tours;

-- Increase enrollment and retention in postsecondary education by giving students an opportunity to earn dual enrollment credits and begin postsecondary educational programs prior to high school graduation.
+- Increase enrollment, engagement, and retention in postsecondary education by giving students an opportunity to earn dual enrollment credits and begin postsecondary educational programs prior to high school graduation.